zowe/docs-site/docs/user-guide/cli-using-understand-profiles-configs.md

 ## How configuration files and profiles work together

-There may be instances where a user has all four types of files in their system, and all four configurations are referred to simultaneously by Zowe CLI for a particular command. **[is "simultaneously" correct?]**
+There may be instances where a user has all four types of files in their system, and all four configurations are referred to simultaneously by Zowe CLI for a particular command.

-This can mean working with files that have contradictory configurations.
+This can mean working with files that have conflicting configurations.
 One file can specify that a certain profile property has a value of `ABC`, while another file uses `XYZ` as a value.

 When the same properties have different values across multiple configuration files, Zowe CLI follows a two-step check to determine which configurations apply:

-1. Does the configuration file have a more *specialized* or more *generalized* use?
+1. Does the configuration file have a *more narrow* or a *more broad* scope?
-2. Is the configuration file *more specific* or *less specific*.
+2. Is the configuration file *more specific* or *less specific*?

-Zowe CLI considers a user configuration file to have a more specific use than a team configuration file, and a project configuration file to be more specialized than a global configuration file, which is more generalized.
+Zowe CLI considers a user configuration file to have a more specific use than a team configuration file, and a project configuration file have a narrower scope than a global configuration file, which has a broader scope.

 When checking all possible configuration file types, Zowe CLI categorizes files in the manner below:

 ![Zowe CLI Config File Table](../images/common/cli-config-file-table.jpg)

 This order is applied no matter the directory in which you issue a Zowe CLI command.
-As a user, it can be easy to trace this logic when configuration files are all either in your home directory (i.e., specialized) or your project directory (i.e., generalized).
+As a user, it can be easy to trace this logic when configuration files are all either in your ZOWE_CLI_HOME directory (i.e., narrow scope) or your project directory (i.e., broad scope).

 But when there are configuration files across directories (meaning, in a project directory *and* a home directory), tracking how these files work together can seem more complicated.